City Guide · Last updated 3 June 2026

 Is food in La Linea cheaper than in Gibraltar?

 Significantly.
-A meal in La Linea typically costs 40 to 50 percent less than an equivalent meal in Gibraltar.
 The menú del día, a two-course set lunch with drink, costs around €10 to €13 at the time of writing, compared to £18 to £25 for a comparable meal in Gibraltar.
+Individual tapas and drinks follow a similar pattern across the board.

 Where is the best place to eat seafood in La Linea?

-The restaurants and chiringuitos near Playa de la Atunara, in the fishing quarter, are the best option for seafood.
-The area has a working port feel and the fish is fresh.
-In summer these get busy, so arriving at lunch rather than dinner usually means a shorter wait.
+The restaurants near Playa de la Atunara, in the fishing quarter, are the best option.
+Mesón La Atunara and La Marina Atunara are two long-running spots in the area with a working port feel and fresh fish.
+In summer these get busy, so arriving at lunch rather than dinner usually means a shorter wait and access to the better-value menú del día.

 Can you find vegetarian food in La Linea?

 Yes, though the menu culture is heavily meat and fish focused.
 Vegetable tapas (patatas bravas, pimientos de padrón, champiñones) are available at most bars.
-Revuelo on Plaza Cruz Herrera has vegan-friendly options if you ask in advance.
+Revuelo on Calle Cadalso 6 has options if you ask in advance.
 More dedicated vegetarian options are limited compared to larger Spanish cities.